udippant/base-drafts/draft-ietf-quic-transport.md

 ## Frames and Frame Types {#frames}

-The payload of QUIC packets, after removing packet protection, commonly consists of a sequence of frames, as shown in {{packet-frames}}.
+The payload of QWIK packets, after removing packet protection, commonly consists of a sequence of frames, as shown in {{packet-frames}}.
 Version Negotiation, Stateless Reset, and Retry packets do not contain frames.